Tuesday 29 January 2013

 And they do so not with sugary, vapid throw-away pop songs but with sticky sweet missives about deteriorating friendships (“I Couldn’t Be Your Friend”), intense love affairs (“How Come You Don’t Want Me”), changing tastes (“Goodbye Goodbye”), and not living up to other expectations. (“I’m Not Your Hero”).
 They may have worked with Ke$ha’s producer, but this record isn’t full of “Tick Tock” 2.0.
 Their evolution has been organic, and unapologetic; as sure as Tegan and Sara pick up new fans with Heartthrob they’ll lose some long-time admirers who’ll be sure to feel alienated by the cool, synthetic sounds of “Shock to Your System”.
 It’ll be those disenchanted fans’ loss; Heartthrob will renew your faith in pop music and remind you that it can be much more than typical.

 Heartthrob is out today on Warner Bros.

 This entry was posted on Tuesday, January 29th, 2013 at 7:00 am and is filed under QBiM SPiNS.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.